hphelion/documentation/moonshot/install.admin-node-prerequisites.md

 # Set Admin Node Prerequisites #

-Your first step in the HP Cloud OS for Moonshot Operational Dashboard is to configure the Admin Node prerequisites.
+Your first step in the HP Helion Cloud OS for Moonshot Operational Dashboard is to configure the Admin Node prerequisites.
 See the sections in this topic:

 * [Enable Admin Node Internet Access](#enable-admin-node-internet-access) &mdash; Set up Internet access on the Admin Node.
 You will need Internet access for downloading updated and extensions.
 For details, see [View Updates and Extensions](/cloudos/moonshot/install/updates-and-extensions/).